Shared Mobility in Practice

 ITF’s Philippe Crist thinks it is likely that “machine-readable regulations could require operators to meet certain equity-based key performance indicators”.
 This kind of regulatory environment “requires different, and digital, building blocks than those we are used to,” Crist explains.
 “And all of this is ultimately in the hands of cities.”

-This article is part one of a series on Shared Mobility in Practice, which looks at how cities around the world are incorporating innovative transport solutions in real life, today.
-Shared mobility is one of the central transport disruptions explored in the 2019 ITF Transport Outlook.
-It is also one of the ITF’s key research areas.
-More information on the ITF’s work on this subject can be found here: www.itf-oecd.org/itf-work-shared-mobility
+This article is part of a series on Shared Mobility in Practice, which looks at how cities around the world are incorporating innovative transport solutions in real life, today.
+See also: China: Explaining Ride-Hailing’s Rapid Rise, and: Paris: Managing the Shared Mobility Révolution.
+Shared mobility is one of the transport disruptions explored in the 2019 ITF Transport Outlook.